Democratising wealth management: The fintech revolution

 The wealth management industry has undergone a profound transformation that has fundamentally altered the way individuals of varying income levels access and manage their financial assets.
 This evolution has been remarkable, as it has shifted the industry from an exclusive service tailored solely to the wealthy elite to a dynamic and inclusive ecosystem accessible to a broader range of investors.

-Traditionally, wealth management services were considered a privilege reserved for high net-worth individuals who sought the expertise of financial advisers and private bankers to grow and safeguard their wealth.
+Traditionally, wealth management services were considered a privilege reserved for high-net-worth individuals who sought the expertise of financial advisors and private bankers to grow and safeguard their wealth.
 However, these services were often associated with high fees, limited transparency, and a notable lack of digitalisation.
 This exclusivity within the industry created a significant barrier to entry for the majority of individuals seeking to build and manage their wealth effectively.

 However, the disruptive force of fintech entered the scene and catalysed this transformative shift.
 Fintech harnessed innovative solutions to democratise wealth management.
 This technological revolution made wealth management more efficient, cost-effective, and accessible to all.
 The impact of fintech on the industry cannot be overstated, as it opened up opportunities for individuals with various income levels to participate actively in building wealth.